dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

 ### Static processing

-The ability to use `new` rather than the class name in declarations of ordinary (non-declaring) constructors is purely syntactic.
+The ability to use `new` or `factory` as a keyword and omitting the class name in declarations of ordinary (non-primary) constructors is purely syntactic.
 The static analysis and meaning of such constructors is identical to the form that uses the class name.

 The name of a primary constructor of the form `'const'? id1 <typeParameters>? <declaringParameterList>` is `id1` *(that